monoclesociety/weave-md-playset/cards/00_dawn_boss.md

 Bosses have a minimum of 2 talent qualities to their character sheets.
 For more information on talents and how to write them, please see the corresponding card file.
 Below is an example talent for a boss.

 ## Magnetic Charisma
 You don't get to be a power in the government without a charismatic smile, which Captain von Evil uses to physically lure their victims closer to them.
-It takes a strong mind to resist the challenge of their silver tongue
+It takes a strong mind to resist the challenge of their silver tongue.

 FLAWS